Mother Glasgow

 words from Gerard…

 Hi everyone.
-I thought it might be worth offering you a few words about this project, about what I hope to achieve, and why, basically, I’ve put this thing together for those who know my work.
+I thought it might be worth offering you a few words about this project, about what I hope to achieve, and why, basically, I’ve put this thing together.

-You’ll be aware that I use paintings to tell stories, whether it be using objects symbolically in some of my larger figurative works, whether it be in my portraits themselves, where inevitably in the best of what I do.
-There’s a narrative embedded.
-And in this instance, I wanted to tell a story about Glasgow.
+For those who know my work you’ll be aware that I use paintings to tell stories, whether it be using objects symbolically as in some of my larger figurative works, or whether it be in my portraits themselves, where inevitably in the best of what I do, there’s a narrative embedded….and in this instance I wanted to tell a story about Glasgow.
 I wanted to tell a story which celebrated multiculturalism within the city.
 And to do so, I decided to paint a series of portraits of women from around the world who have chosen to make the city their home.

-Now, I suppose your first instinct would be thinking about people who have come to the city recently, but that’s not the way that this has worked out.
+Now, I suppose your first instinct might be to think about people who have come to the city recently, but that’s not actually how this has worked out.

 As well as the opportunity to paint a portrait properly, you have to get to know a person.
-So I’ve had the opportunity to enter into the lives of, these individuals and, uh, amazing stories about their journey to the city and about their experience since they came.
-But one of the most amazing things, which has unexpectedly come about is that we have been offered space on these huge digital billboards, which you’ll see throughout the city.
-And you may actually have already seen the first of the portraits of Gina Usbi, which went up a couple of weeks ago.
+I’ve had the chance to enter into the lives of these individuals and hear amazing stories about their journeys to the city, and about their experiences since arriving.
+But one of the most unexpected and extraordinary things that has come about is that we’ve been offered space on these huge digital billboards throughout the city.
+You may already have seen the first portrait of Gina Useabi, which went up a couple of weeks ago.
 I mean, just amazing.

-The opportunity to do that in itself, really an art Project.
+That opportunity in itself is really an art project.
 The idea is that these paintings will inhabit the city between now and the exhibition launch in March next year.

-But basically that’s the start of the exhibition.
-And again, Glasgow life has been amazing.
-Uh, they’ve given me the space.
-They understand what I’m trying to do, and the idea that the paintings will be in a place where people are, I think, is just amazing.
+That’s essentially the start of the exhibition.
+Glasgow Life has been amazing.
+They’ve given me the space, they understand what I’m trying to do, and the idea that these paintings will live in a place where people already are feels incredibly important.

-Anyway, as they say, keep an eye on the billboards.
-Keep an eye on the website and watch this space.
+So, as they say, keep an eye on the billboards, keep an eye on the website, and watch this space.

 Gina Euseibi (oil on canvas 80 x80cm)